 If this option does not result in a resolution you may contact an ISA Certified Arborist.
 The International Society of Arboriculture (ISA) is a professional green industry organization.
 An ISA “Certified Arborist” has documented knowledge of tree industry accepted practices developed by some of the nation’s leading experts on tree care.
 ISA Certified Arborists for hire can be located through the ISA website at www.isa-arbor.com.
 An evaluation by a qualified professional can be used to document the condition of a tree or group of trees.
 This official documentation can be mailed to an adjacent property owner that the condition has been identified and corrective action may be needed.

 Notifying your property insurer may be another option that damage to your property is possible and they may be able to assist you.

 The following link is from a Minnesota publication regarding nuisance trees:

-The following link from the forest service has many publications concerning hazard tree identification and options:
+Another link is to the forest service and has many publications concerning hazard tree identification and options: